statechangelabs/Polydocs-EIP/eip-polydocs.md

 Enter Polydocs: We have created a smart document and added meta-signing that makes it easy and safe to own or allocate complicated intellectual, financial, and rights-oriented digital assets on the blockchain.
 These assets are more complex than the cash or deeds we sometimes use for analogies.
 Some of the most common examples of these assets are:

-- NFT's with intellectual property that involve rights and responsibilities (eg: Music NFT's, RWA's).
+- NFT's with intellectual property that involve rights and responsibilities (eg: Music NFT's, real world assets like real estate).
 - Financial instruments such as SMB loans require acceptance on both sides.
 - Communities need agreement on government by norms and rules.
+- KYC/AML documents that need to be signed by both parties.

 ## Motivation

 Smart contracts are increasingly used for managing the allocation of digital assets.
 These assets are more complex than the cash or deeds we sometimes use for analogies.
 Intellectual property involves rights and responsibilities.
 Financial instruments require acceptance on both sides.
 Communities need agreement on government by norms and rules.

 The articulation and acceptance of these terms should be a first-class consideration for those creating digital assets and services.
 That's why we made Polydocs.

-## Use Cases

 ## Specification